-This exhibition is part of the Feminist Art Coalition, an expansive platform for projects inspired by feminist thought, experience, and action that will unfold at dozens of museums around the country in the fall of 2020.
-Informed by this backdrop, Nine Lives echoes various feminist legacies from previous decades while embracing how these dialogues continue to evolve and expand to include greater multiplicities, geographies, and gender identities.
+This exhibition is part of the Feminist Art Coalition, an expansive platform for projects inspired by feminist thought, experience, and action that will unfold at dozens of museums around the country beginning in the fall of 2020.
+Informed by this backdrop, Nine Lives echoes various feminist legacies, especially artists and filmmakers who have explored what it is for women to tell their own stories or to make space for narratives otherwise obstructed or unwritten.
+As feminist dialogues continue to evolve, Nine Lives embraces how these efforts have expanded to include greater multiplicities, geographies, and gender identities.

 Curated by Karsten Lund and Caroline Picard.